andre-st/goodreads-toolbox/README.md

 Static webpages that I use to offer [this software as a service](https://andre-st.github.io/goodreads/) to people who don't know Linux etc. You probably won't need this directory.
-I do not earn money and I hope that Goodreads will eventually make these scripts superfluous.
+I'm not getting any money for this software or service, and I hope Goodreads will eventually make those scripts obsolete.

 ## dict/